sherifmagdy32/gaming_os_tweaker/docs/PERIPHERALS_GUIDE.md

 - (At your own risk), you can disable xCHI Interrupt Moderation for USB, mainly to benefit mouses. <https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/xhci%20imod/xhci%20imod.md>

+- Convert games or DPI sensitivity by using <https://www.mouse-sensitivity.com/>

 ## Mouse

 - Best solution for mouse acceleration <https://github.com/a1xd/rawaccel>